This article will give you a basic understanding of digital tax and its impact on the economy

 ➖ Low taxation on digital business activities is a part of the government initiative to stimulate innovation development.
 Higher taxes might hinder global economic and technological progress.

-➖ The compliance with new transparency guidelines will incur a lot of additional costs on businesses.
+➖ Compliance with new transparency guidelines will incur a lot of additional costs on businesses.